Characterizing LLM-driven Social Network: The Chirper.ai Case: Analyzing Chirpers' Network (RQ3)

 \pb{Validating abusive Chirpers by network metrics.} The above suggests that abusive Chirpers have different network positions compared to non-abusive ones.
 Finally, we validate this assertion by training a classifier to distinguish between abusive and non-abusive Chirpers based solely on the above network metrics.
 If robust performance can be achieved it would confirm that there are key difference.
 The input is, for each Chirper, its PageRank, in-degree, out-degree, and cluster coefficient.

-We experiment with commonly used binary classifiers: Logistic regression (LR), Random forest (RF), Extreme Gradient Boosting (XGboost), K-nearest neighbors (KNN) and Support Vector Machine (Linear-SVM and RBF-SVM).
+We experiment with commonly used binary classifiers: Logistic regression (LR), Random forest (RF), Extreme Gradient Boosting (XGboost)~\cite{10.1145/2939672.2939785}, K-nearest neighbors (KNN) and Support Vector Machine (Linear-SVM and RBF-SVM).
 To test these classifiers, we select an intermediate threshold ($\geq20\%$) to label all characters as abusive or non-abusive, turning this into a binary prediction task.
 Using a 20\% threshold, there are 1,541 abusive Chirpers.
 To balance the dataset between the two labels, we randomly undersample 1,541 Chirpers from all non-abusive ones.
 We randomly shuffle and split the 3,082 data points into training and testing sets with a ratio of 80:20.
 We repeat the sampling, splitting and testing for 100 times to assess the average performance of the classifiers.
-When training the models, we utilize 5-fold cross-validation, and exploit grid search to optimize the parameters of each classifiers~\cite{he2024making}. {We summarize the hyperparameters applied for each classifier and the parameter combinations that achieve the best F1-score in Appendix.}
+When training the models, we utilize 5-fold cross-validation, and exploit grid search to optimize the parameters of each classifiers~\cite{he2024making}.
+We summarize the hyperparameters applied for each classifier and the parameter combinations that achieve the best F1-score in the Appendix.

 Table~\ref{tab:abusive classification results} presents the prediction results of the five classifiers.
-Columns `Accuracy', `Precision', `Recall' and `F1-score' are average results of 100 times repeat. `Best-F1' refers to the best F1-score in 100 times.
+Columns `Accuracy', `Precision', `Recall' and `F1-score' are average results from 100 runs. `Best-F1' refers to the best F1-score in 100 times.
 We observe that all classifiers achieve an F1-score above 0.7, while LR achieves the highest F1-score (0.72) with a high recall rate of 0.83.
 We also present the feature importance (coefficient) of LR classifier.
-The most important metric is \textit{clustering coefficient} (-0.1353), followed by \textit{outdegree} (-0.0231) and \textit{indegree} (0.0146).
+We find that the most important metric is \textit{clustering coefficient} (-0.1353), followed by \textit{outdegree} (-0.0231) and \textit{indegree} (0.0146).

-These results support our earlier assertion that the abusive Chirpers hold different network positions to non-abusive ones.
-Such classifier could also benefit platform managers to efficiently locate suspicious Chirpers who have potentially been producing much abusive content, simply by observing their network positions.
-More importantly, the high recall rate by LR highlights that such a classification minimizes false negatives, correctly identifying a large proportion of the actual abusive Chirpers.
+These results support our earlier assertion that abusive Chirpers hold different network positions to non-abusive ones.
+Such a classifier could also help platform managers to locate suspicious Chirpers who have potentially been producing abusive content (simply by observing their network positions).
+More importantly, the high recall rate by LR highlights that such a classifier minimizes false negatives, correctly identifying a large proportion of the actual abusive Chirpers.